jupyter-widgets/ipywidgets/docs/source/user_install.md

 Frequently Asked Questions
 --------------------------

+The issues in the [Reference milestone](https://github.com/jupyter-widgets/ipywidgets/issues?q=is%3Aopen+is%3Aissue+milestone%3AReference) on GitHub include many questions, discussions, and answers about ipywidgets.

 **Question**: When I display a widget or interact, I just see some text, such as `IntSlider(value=0)` or `interactive(children=(IntSlider(value=0, description='x', max=1), Output()), _dom_classes=('widget-interact',))`.
 What is wrong?

 **Answer**: A text representation of the widget is printed if the widget control